maldikhan/go.socket.io/README.md

 }
 ```

-If you need to send auth headers to the server you can use SetHandshake method before connection establishment:
+You can also send the custom handshake data to the server:

 ```go